webosose/website/content/en/docs/tutorials/qml-apps/developing-downloadable-qml-apps.md

 A **downloadable Qt Modeling Language (QML) app** is a 3rd party web app that can be installed on the webOS target device.

 {{< note "Downloadable vs. Built-In" >}}
-In webOS OSE, apps and services are divided into two categories: downloadable and built-in.
+In webOS OSE, apps and services can be classified into two types based on how they are installed on the target device.

-- **Downloadable** apps/services are installed by appinstalld service.
-This service automatically generates several configurations for the apps/services. (such as trust level)
+- **Downloadable** apps/services are installed by the appinstalld service.
+The appinstalld service creates webOS configurations based on files created by developers. (such as trust level) Developers can modify only certain parts of the app/service settings.
 - **Built-in** apps/services are built and installed by developers.
-Developers can **customize** configurations to suit their needs.
+Developers can **customize** app/service's configurations to suit their needs.
 {{< /note >}}

 This tutorial shows a step-by-step guide for creating a downloadable QML app from scratch.